nmcl-marquette/matlab-utils/README.md

 # MATLAB Utilities
-Below is a list of all public MATLAB utility resources used by our lab.
+Below is a list of all public MATLAB utility resources used by our lab.\
+Vist our [wiki](https://github.com/nmcl-marquette/matlab-utils/wiki) for more information.

-## Namespaces
+## Repositories
 - [Signal Processing](https://github.com/nmcl-marquette/matlab-utils-sigproc)

-## Classes